SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A reverse proxy is a proxy that appears to clients to be an ordinary server, but forwards requests to other servers in the background.
 ((h:all;::<img src="Reverse_proxy_h2g2bob.svg">))
 Reverse proxies are sometimes called surrogates or gateways.

+### directions

+simplex|one direction only
+duplex|bidirectional
+half duplex|bidirectional, but only one at a time full duplex|bidirectional, both simultaneously

 ## interfaces